LEFT Formula in Excel (Table of Contents)

 This is how the LEFT function can be used.
 It simply extracted the substring with respective to the number specified from the original string.

-Most probably the LEFT formula will be used in combination with some other formulae like SEARCH, VALUE, and FIND.
+The LEFT formula will probably be used in combination with some other formulae like SEARCH, VALUE, and FIND.

 Example #2 – Extract Substring Before a Certain Character